In the mid-1930s, practicing cursive handwriting was a standard part of the curriculum.

 Photo courtesy of the National Archives

-The extent of cursive instruction in U.S. schools has steadily decreased since the 1960s.
-From the '80s on, with the increasing prevalence of computers, questions have been raised as to whether "penmanship" should be taught at all.
-With the introduction of the "No Child Left Behind" act and high-stakes standardized testing in the 21st century, cursive instruction has become almost an afterthought.
-There simply isn't enough time in the school day to really focus on something that doesn't show up on the test.
+With the introduction of the No Child Left Behind Act and high-stakes standardized testing in the 21st century, cursive instruction has become almost an afterthought.
+There simply isn't enough time in the school day to focus intently on something that doesn't show up on the test.

 The growing trend in public schools toward "teaching to the test" is only one of the reasons why cursive seems to be falling by the wayside.
 The curriculum is simply more complicated than it once was.
 Lessons in subjects like cultural diversity, international politics and computer science, once topics saved for higher education, are now introduced as early as elementary school.
-With such a diverse and ever-expanding set of requirements, handwriting instruction beyond the basic necessity of print has become somewhat besides the point.
+With such a diverse and ever-expanding set of requirements, handwriting instruction beyond the basic necessity of legible print has become somewhat beside the point.

 Not all educators and developmental experts would agree with that argument, though -- at least not without some type of caveat.
 As it turns out, cursive writing isn't just about the finished product.